TikhonJelvis/RL-book/book/chapter2/chapter2.md

 ![Weather Markov Process \label{fig:weather_mp}](./chapter2/weather_mp.png "Weather Markov Process")
 </div>

 Our goal now is to define a `FiniteMarkovProcess` class that is a concrete class implementation of the abstract class `MarkovProcess`.
-This requires us to wrap the states in the keys and values of the dictionary specifying a `FiniteMarkovProcess` with the appropriate `Terminal` or `NonTerminal' wrapping.
-Let's create an alias called `Transition` for this dictionary data structure since we will use this data structure often:
+This requires us to wrap the states in the keys/values of the `FiniteMarkovProcess` dictionary with the appropriate `Terminal` or `NonTerminal` wrapping.
+Let's create an alias called `Transition` for this wrapped dictionary data structure since we will use this wrapped data structure often:

 ```python
 from typing import Mapping